sokil/php-mongo/README.md

 To use this ODM with PHP 7 or HHVM, you need to add [compatibility layer](https://github.com/alcaeus/mongo-php-adapter), which implement API of old extension over new [ext-mongodb](https://pecl.php.net/package/mongodb).
 To start using PHPMongo with PHP7, add requirement [alcaeus/mongo-php-adapter](https://github.com/alcaeus/mongo-php-adapter) to composer.
+There are some restrictions of using ODM with compatibility layer:
+* Explaining cursor not implemented;
+*
 <br/>
 <br/>